Intentional Community: The Art of Living and The Science of Life

 HD video, 59 mins., 2017

-Intentional Community is a documentary portrait of Braziers Park School of Integrative Social Research (Braziers), a resident community and progressive college exploring co-existence, collective work and our place in nature.
+Intentional Community is a documentary portrait on Braziers Park School of Integrative Social Research (Braziers), a long-established resident community and progressive college, which continues to explore co-existence, collective work and our place in nature.
 Centred upon insights from current residents and members, the film interweaves scenes of daily life with the natural features, architectural characteristics and diverse cultural history of the community.

-Set in the wider context of intentional communities, sustainable living, and the economics of post-capitalism, Intentional Community explores the 'sociobiological' ideas of Braziers' founders - psychiatrist Norman Glaister and educationalist Dorothy Glaister, who established the community in 1950 as a social experiment in group co-existence.
+Set in the wider context of intentional communities, sustainable living, and the economics of post-capitalism, Intentional Community explores the 'sociobiological' ideas of Braziers' founders, who established the community in 1950 as a social experiment in group co-existence.
 Today, Braziers is the longest-running secular resident community in the UK, and hosts courses and festivals such as Supernormal.

 Filmed, edited & directed by Nick Jordan & Clara Casian